Scientific: Dodonaea viscosa

 Light: Full sun, quite shade intolerant.

 Watering: Watering needs are variable depending on eventual desired size.
 More water = larger size to eventually arborescent (tree like) in form.
 Less to no water = small rounded shrub.
-Here is an unirrigated hopseed bush at the Mayo Clinic in Scottsdale, Arizona.
+Here is an sparsely irrigated hopseed bush at the Mayo Clinic in Scottsdale, Arizona.

-Pruning: Hopseed bush has minimal pruning requirements, although the 'hort clods of Phoenix' will certainly shear hopseed bush too.
+Pruning: Hopseed bush has minimal pruning requirements if well positioned in the landscape, although the 'Horticultural clods of Phoenix' (aka 'Hort clods) will inevitably shear hopseed bush too.

 Propagation: Seed, softwood cuttings using 2,500 ppm IBA as rooting hormone, air layering.